How long does LH surge last for each woman?

-5. LH ups and downs before climax
+5. LH ups and downs before peak

-This image is usually seen in women with PolyCystic Ovary Syndrome, in pre-menopausal women, or in women who have recently become pregnant.
+This image is usually seen in women with Polycystic Ovary Syndrome, in pre-menopausal women, or in women who have recently become pregnant.
 More than one ovulation test per day is needed to give a clear picture of the hormone course.

 6. Effort of LH to peak, without success

 This phenomenon is normal and concerns the month that the woman may not ovulate.
 It also occurs in women who have been in menopause.